| |

 conservada en una papelera de lata llena de ron-

-miraba a través nuestro, como si hubiera muerto borracho perdido.
+miraba a través nuestro, como si hubiera muerto borracho

 Debes haberle sujetado los párpados con un clavo,